johaer-mahtab/music-player/README.md

-You'd need to create a folder called "songs" where all your songs have to be located.
+You'd need to create a folder called "songs" where all the songs have to be located.